Heights student taken into custody for bringing gun to campus

 WICHITA, Kan.
 (KSNW) — A Wichita Heights High School student has been taken into custody for bringing a gun to campus.

-On Tuesday, the Heights received a tip that a student was in possession of a gun at the school.
+On Tuesday, the school received a tip that a student was in possession of a gun at the school.
 Security officers and the School Resource Officer immediately took the student into custody.

-Wichita Public Schools confirmed to KSN that the student was in possession of a gun.
+Wichita Public Schools confirmed to KSN News that the student was in possession of a gun.

 The school says there were no threats made at any time, and no injuries were reported.